 1. Where does Middlebury have programs abroad?

-Middlebury has Schools Abroad in Argentina (Buenos Aires, Córdoba, and Tucumán), Brazil (Belo Horizonte, Florianópolis, and Niterói), Chile (Concepción, La Serena, Santiago, Temuco, Valdivia, and Valparaíso), China (Beijing, Hangzhou, and Kunming), Egypt (Alexandria), France (Bordeaux, Paris, and Poitiers), Germany (Berlin and Mainz), Israel (Beer Sheva), Italy (Ferrara, Florence, and Rome), Japan (Tokyo), Jordan (Amman), Mexico (Guadalajara and Xalapa), Russia (Irkutsk, Moscow, and Yaroslavl), Spain (Córdoba, Getafe, Logroño, and Madrid), and Uruguay (Montevideo).
-See International Programs and Off-Campus Study for information on any of the Middlebury Schools Abroad and visit our web page: www.middlebury.edu/sa.
+Middlebury has Schools Abroad in Argentina (Buenos Aires and Córdoba), Brazil (Belo Horizonte, Florianópolis, and Niterói), Cameroon (Yaoundé), Chile (Concepción, La Serena, Santiago, Temuco, Valdivia, and Valparaíso), China (Beijing, Hangzhou, and Kunming), Egypt (Alexandria), France (Bordeaux, Paris, and Poitiers), Germany (Berlin and Mainz), India (Delhi), Israel (Beer Sheva), Italy (Ferrara, Florence, and Rome), Japan (Tokyo), Jordan (Amman), Russia (Irkutsk, Moscow, and Yaroslavl), Spain (Córdoba, Getafe, Logroño, and Madrid), and Uruguay (Montevideo).
+See International Programs for information on any of the Middlebury Schools Abroad and visit our web page: www.middlebury.edu/sa.

-Middlebury is a member of the Intercollegiate Center for Classical Studies (ICCS) program in Italy and also has an affiliation with the Centre for Medieval and Renaissance Studies at Oxford.
+Middlebury has an affiliation with the Centre for Medieval and Renaissance Studies at Oxford and is a member of the Intercollegiate Center for Classical Studies (ICCS) program in Italy.
 In addition, Middlebury has exchange agreements with the University of East Anglia and with the University of Nottingham, both in England.
 These exchanges and affiliated programs are particularly beneficial to students with significant Middlebury financial aid.
 Also in England, Middlebury has an arrangement with Lincoln College at Oxford University, which provides opportunities for several highly qualified students to study for the full academic year at Oxford (this program does not qualify for Middlebury financial aid).
-See International Programs and Off-Campus Study for information on these programs and visit our web page: www.middlebury.edu/international/sa.
+See International Programs for information on these programs and visit our web page: www.middlebury.edu/international/sa.

 2. What if I am interested in studying in a country where Middlebury does not have a program?

-Each year a significant number of Middlebury students study abroad on externally-sponsored (non-Middlebury) programs in countries such as Australia, the Czech Republic, Denmark, Ghana, Greece, India, Kenya, Madagascar, Nepal, New Zealand, South Africa, Thailand, and the United Kingdom, among others.
+Each year a significant number of Middlebury students study abroad on externally-sponsored (non-Middlebury) programs in countries such as Australia, the Czech Republic, Denmark, Ghana, Greece, Kenya, Madagascar, Nepal, New Zealand, South Africa, Thailand, and the United Kingdom, among others.
 Middlebury's Programs Abroad Committee oversees study abroad on all programs other than the C.V.
 Starr-Middlebury Schools Abroad (i.e., on externally-sponsored/non-Middlebury programs).
-Information on all study abroad options is available in International Programs and Off-Campus Study and on our web page (www.middlebury.edu/international/sa).
-The International Programs and Off-Campus Study staff can answer questions about specific programs and the study abroad process in general.
+Information on all study abroad options is available on our web page (www.middlebury.edu/international/sa).

 3. How do I apply for study abroad?